maidsafe/safe_network/README.md

 ### For Users

-- [CLI](https://github.com/maidsafe/sn_cli/blob/master/README.md) The Command Line Interface, allowing users to interact with the network from their terminal.
+- [CLI](https://github.com/maidsafe/safe_network/blob/main/sn_cli/README.md) The Command Line Interface, allowing users to interact with the network from their terminal.
-- [Node](https://github.com/maidsafe/sn_node/blob/master/README.md) The backbone of the safe network.
-Nodes can be run on comoodity hardware and provide storage space and validation of transactions to the network.
+- [Node](https://github.com/maidsafe//safe_network/blob/main/sn_node/README.md) The backbone of the safe network.
+Nodes can be run on commodity hardware and provide storage space and validation of transactions to the network.

 ### For Developers

-- [Client](https://github.com/maidsafe/sn_client/blob/master/README.md) The client APIs allowing use of the SafeNetwork to users and developers.
+- [Client](https://github.com/maidsafe/safe_network/blob/main/sn_client/README.md) The client APIs allowing use of the SafeNetwork to users and developers.
-- [Registers](https://github.com/maidsafe/sn_registers/blob/master/README.md) The CRDT registers structures available on the network.
+- [Registers](https://github.com/maidsafe/safe_network/blob/main/sn_registers/README.md) The CRDT registers structures available on the network.
-- [Testnet](https://github.com/maidsafe/sn_testnet/blob/master/README.md) The testnet crate, used to set up a local network for development and testing.
+- [Testnet](https://github.com/maidsafe/safe_network/blob/main/sn_testnet/README.md) The testnet crate, used to set up a local network for development and testing.
-- [Faucet](https://github.com/maidsafe/sn_faucet/blob/master/README.md) The local faucet server, used to claim genesis and request tokens from the network.
+- [Faucet](https://github.com/maidsafe/safe_network/blob/main/sn_faucet/README.md) The local faucet server, used to claim genesis and request tokens from the network.
-- [Node RPC](https://github.com/maidsafe/sn_node_rpc_client/blob/master/README.md) The RPC server used by the nodes to expose API calls to the outside world.
+- [Node RPC](https://github.com/maidsafe/safe_network/blob/main/sn_node_rpc_client/README.md) The RPC server used by the nodes to expose API calls to the outside world.

 #### Transport Protocols and Architectures